LBNL-ETA/BEDES-Manager/README.md

 ### Building the Database

+#### Install Command
+A Makefile in the app root provides a quick method of building the database and install the npm packages:

+        $ make install

+This command will:

+1. Run the PostgreSQL Docker image
+2. Build the database objects.
+3. Install the npm packages

 #### PostgreSQL 10.5

 The BEDES Mapping Manager uses PostgreSQL 10.5, which can be running locally or remotely.